Azhrak/spicy-tales/DOCKER.md

-# Docker Setup for Spicy Tales
+# Docker Setup for Choose the Heat

-This guide will help you run the entire Spicy Tales application stack using Docker, including:
+This guide will help you run the entire Choose the Heat application stack using Docker, including:
 - 🚀 Node.js 24 Application (TanStack Start)
 - 🐘 PostgreSQL 14 Database
 - 🔴 Redis 7 Cache